microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/general/onboard_server_linux/_index.md

     }
     ```

+* Enable subscription with the resource provider for Azure Hybrid Compute.
+Registration is an asynchronous process, and registration may take approximately 10 minutes.

+    ```shell
+    az provider register --namespace Microsoft.HybridCompute
+    ```

+    You can monitor the registration process with the following commands:

+    ```shell
+    az provider show -n Microsoft.HybridCompute -o table
+    ```

     > **Note: The Jumpstart scenarios are designed with as much ease of use in-mind and adhering to security-related best practices whenever possible.
 It is optional but highly recommended to scope the service principal to a specific [Azure subscription and resource group](https://docs.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest) as well considering using a [less privileged service principal account](https://docs.microsoft.com/en-us/azure/role-based-access-control/best-practices)**
+    >
+    >

 * Create a new Azure resource group where you want your server(s) to show up.